ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 #### Stashtabs Order

 You have to specify the number of your stashtab from left to right starting from 0.
 That means your 1st stashtab is 0, your 2nd is 1 and so on.
 It seems that folders count as 1 stashtab.
-At the moment it is not possible to fetch items in folders (send E-Mail if you know how).
+At the moment it is not possible to fetch items in folders (tell me if you know how).

 #### Lootfilter